mitchelllisle/mitchelllisle.github.io/_posts/2023-09-30-pyspark-pydantic-schema-library.md

 data.show()
 ```

-This will produce a DataFrame with 1000 rows, with the `age` column populated with random values between 20 and 50.
+This will produce a DataFrame with 1000 rows, with the `age` column populated with random values between 20 and 50 and
+a randomly chosen name from a list of 1000 fake names generated by `faker`.

 ### 4. Conclusion

 Defining PySpark DataFrame schemas and generating test data doesn't have to be a cumbersome process.
+With the
-With the integration of Pydantic models and Sparkdantic, you can streamline these tasks, making your development process more efficient and error-free.
+integration of Pydantic models and Sparkdantic, you can streamline these tasks, making your development process more
+efficient and error-free.

-Whether you're a data engineer writing unit tests, a data scientist experimenting with data, or a developer populating a development database, Sparkdantic offers a powerful toolset to make your life easier.
-Give it a try and elevate your PySpark game!
+Whether you're a data engineer writing unit tests, a data scientist experimenting with data, or a developer populating a
+development database, Sparkdantic offers a powerful toolset to make your life easier.
+Give it a try and elevate your
+PySpark game!